odddollar/Hertz-hunter/README.md

 - Graphing RSSI to show which frequencies VTXs are broadcasting on
 - Three buttons (`PREV`, `SEL`, `NEXT`) for navigating menus and controlling the device
 - Selectable scanning interval
-    - A 5MHz interval offers the highest resolution at the slowest update rate
+    - A 2.5MHz interval offers the highest resolution at the slowest update rate
+      - The RX5808 only supports 1MHz increments, so this interval is rounded to the nearest integer
-    - A 10MHz interval offers a medium resolution at a medium update rate
+    - A 5MHz interval offers a medium resolution at a medium update rate
-    - A 20MHz interval offers the lowest resolution at the fastest update rate
+    - A 10MHz interval offers the lowest resolution at the fastest update rate
 - Battery voltage monitoring with a low battery alarm
 - Calibration between known low and high RSSI values
 - Displaying calibrated signal strength for the selected frequency